Riverdale, IL

 Housing & Living

 People in Riverdale, IL have an average commute time of 35.6 minutes, and they drove alone to work.
-Car ownership in Riverdale, IL is approximately the same as the national average, with an average of 2 cars per household.
+Car ownership in Riverdale, IL is lower than the national average, with an average of 1 car per household.

 Property